metricshilab/manual/LyX-LaTeX.md

 For non scientific writing, MS Word is convenient choice and there are free substitutes such as [WPS word](https://www.wps.com/).

-LaTeX is the de facto editing language for scientific research with a heavy mathematical component.
+LaTeX is the *de facto* editing language for scientific research with heavy mathematical components.

 ## LaTeX